: The LPFM Store

 What Happened to My Station?
 Steve Callahan for Radio-Guide Magazine It’s been good season for tropospheric ducting along the New England shore.
 You might not be familiar with the term “tropospheric ducting,” but you just might have experienced it and not known why.
 We’re all familiar with the way that AM signals bounce at night […]

 The LPFM Store has set up hundreds of low power FM and commercial FM radio stations across the United States, and also supports hundreds of other installations in other parts of the world.
-We can assist you or your organization to start a new Radio Station – either broadcasting on a low power basis, on […]
+We can assist you or your organization to start a new Radio Station – either broadcasting on a low power basis, on a […]

 In November 2017 LPFM an advocacy group petitioned the FCC for relief to LPFM radio stations concerning meeting new multilingual EAS reporting requirements.
 Citing low publicity surrounding an order adopted by the FCC in March 2016 and lack of input from LPFM stations, REC Networks has filed a motion for either a blanket waiver or extension of time for […]

 As announced in October 2015 in the AM Order the commission had opened a special filing window for FM translators for use with AM radio stations.
 This is a two part window, with the first part open now for the next six months – ending July 28, 2016.
 The second window will be for three […]

 Leo Ashcraft posted a link to LPFM’s wall: We have called all of the music authorities and have updated the article for 2014.
 Rates for LPFM will range from $635 – $735 annually. http://lpfmstore.com/broadcast-music-licensing-for-lpfm-radio-stations/…